fraterrisus/walkthroughs/aethus/items.md

 *Cost:* 2x Meteorite Frame, 5x (2x) Tangrite Bar

-Used to carry around nuclear reactors, which unfortunately you need to do a couple of times in this game, especially if you're going to build your own [RTGs](#rtg).
+Used to carry around nuclear reactors, which unfortunately you need to do if you're going to build your own [RTGs](#rtg).

 {% endaethusitem %}
 {% aethusitem 'Fuel Rod Mould' %}